-3-Year Summary of CRGR Review Decisions of Potential Backfit Issues

-Percentage

-Accepted or Percentage Rejected Percentage

-Review Type & Endorsed with Based on Backfit Endorsed without
+3-Year Summary of CRGR Review Decisions of Potential Backfit Issues Percentage Accepted or Percentage Rejected Percentage Review Type & Outcome Endorsed with Backfitting Based on Backfit Concerns Endorsed without Backfitting Routine Reviews 0% 0% 100.0% Complex Reviews 37.5% 12.5% 50.0%

-Outcome Backfitting Concerns Backfitting

-Routine Reviews 0% 0% 100.0%

-Complex Reviews 37.5% 12.5% 50.0%

-- 1. As of April 30, 2019, for the rolling 3-year period, the CRGR has completed 16 reviews for potential backfits, including 8 routine reviews and 8 complex reviews.
-In the past 12-months, the CRGR has completed 2 routine reviews and 1 complex reviews.
+- As of May 31, 2019, for the rolling 3-year period, the CRGR has completed 15 reviews for potential backfits, including 8 routine reviews and 7 complex reviews.
+In the past 12months, no CRGR reviews have been completed.
 These percentages omit ongoing CRGR reviews. - 2.
 These tables provide summaries of CRGR review results for the rolling 12-month and 3-year periods.
 The percentage accepted includes CRGR endorsements of generic documents that may lead to licensee backfits, the percentage rejected are reviews in which the CRGR disapproved documents due to backfit concerns, and the percentage endorsed were reviews in which the CRGR found no backfit implications. - 33.
 Please provide the status of the application of the Backfit Rule in the licensing and inspection programs across the agency, including: - a.
-The need for training on the requirements and application of 10 CFR 50.109;
+The need for training on the requirements and application of 10 CFR 50.109; - b.
+The need for a process, training, and/or oversight in addressing inspection issues that may redefine or reinterpret the original licensing basis (e.g., unresolved issues, task